 Five steps of process intelligence analysis

-Process intelligence analysis is the techology-driven analysis of process data and delivering actionable insights for process improvement.
-It has it's roots in business process analysis - one of the core aspects of business process management.
+Process intelligence analysis is the technology-driven analysis of process data and delivering actionable insights for process improvement.
+It has its roots in business process analysis - one of the core aspects of business process management.

 On a high level, process analysis can be segmented into a number of individual steps, such as: